jetstream-cloud/js2docs/docs/ui/cli/openrc.md

 ### Openrc files are allocation-specific

 Each allocation you wish to use from the command line will need its own application credential and openrc file.

+### You CANNOT use the openrc generator like in Jetstream1

+The openrc generator on the Horizon right side (username) menu will NOT work properly with Jetstream2!
+Please use the process below to get your application credential based openrc file.

 ### Using the Horizon dashboard to generate openrc.sh